-This year's lineup will be diverse and speckled with musicians who have direct connections to our festival namesake.
-Once again our talent buyers will load the bill with outstanding headliners and filled it with the most entertaining musicians this country has to offer.
+Our past lineups have been diverse and speckled with musicians who have direct connections to our festival namesake.
+Our talent buyers load the bill with outstanding headliners and fill it with the most entertaining musicians this country has to offer.
 Our headliners include the legends and those who are making the biggest waves across the vast ocean of music that we call Americana, Roots, and Bluegrass.

 “I am tickled to death to be here!
 And I’m tickled to death that you’re here too.
 And I’m tickled to death that we’re all here at the same time.”
 John Hartford (1994 live concert, Ryman Auditorium)

 We live in a nation of festivals.
 Great big festivals, little bitty festivals that start with a bang then fizzle out like a 4th of July Roman Candle.
 We are fortunate to have the freedom to gather and celebrate life with music.
 We can shop for festivals that will satisfy any musical taste.
 Most start out small then grow with profit usually being the driving force, at least for the mainstream festivals.
 People will come together in large numbers to hear music, enjoy alcohol and party.
 Our festival, The John Hartford Memorial Festival is different.
 It’s different in that we bring musicians and music lovers together in a laid back atmosphere to celebrate the life, music and legacy of the late John Hartford.
 We have fulfilled the vision of our founder John Hotze and co-promoter Tom Burkhart.
 We have become a family bent on education and the preservation of our namesake's rule defying genre bending, all inclusive music.

 John Hartford was a ground breaking trend-setter who started a movement in music that forever changed and opened up the landscape of bluegrass music, giving way to the name “Newgrass".